fenzor28/SQL-Project-Zorro/cleaning_data.md

 -productrevenue
 -transactionrevenue

-The columns' productrefundamount and itemrevenue were not included because they contain no values
+The columns 'productrefundamount' and 'itemrevenue' were not included because they contain no values
 ```
 UPDATE all_sessions
 SET productprice = productprice / 1000000,